 Australia's population is ageing due to increasing life expectancy and declining fertility rates.
-Both the number of people at the older ages is growing and older people are representing an increasing share of the total population.
-People aged 65 years and older currently make up approximately 16% of the Australian population - amounting to 4.2 million older Australians - and this percentage is expected to climb to 23% of the overall population by 2066.
+Both the number of people at the older ages is growing and older people are representing an increasing share of the total population.i People aged 65 years and older currently make up approximately 16% of the Australian population - amounting to 4.2 million older Australians - and this percentage is expected to climb to 23% of the overall population by 2066.ii

-In 2021, minimum accessibility standards for new home builds were incorporated into the National Construction Code (NCC), in a majority decision by state and territory building ministers.
-Since then, five out of seven Australian states and territories have committed to incorporating these standards within their jurisdictions.iii
+In 2021, minimum accessibility standards for new home builds were incorporated into the National Construction Code (NCC), Australia's primary set of technical design and construction provisions for buildings in a majority decision by state and territory building ministers.
+Since then, 6 out of 8 Australian states and territories have committed to incorporating these standards within their jurisdictions.III

 We believe that this report identifies the extent to which the public and private sectors are failing to address the housing needs of our growing membership in NSW and shines the spotlight on how challenging it can be for people with physical disability to find a safe and comfortable place to call home in our current housing market.
-The prevalence of physical disability is often underestimated by decision-makers, and the experiences of people with disability outside the scope of their direct interactions with government services are seldom the subject of examination.
+The prevalence of physical disability is often underestimated by decision-makers, and the experiences of people with disability outside the scope of their direct interactions with Government services are seldom the subject of examination.
 The NSW Government has the capacity to greatly improve the housing experiences of people with physical disability, through targeted reform and leadership.
 We recommend that the NSW Government takes the following actions to better realise its international and domestic housing commitments to the physical disability community:

-- 1. Implement the minimum accessibility standards in the National Construction Code at a state level across all new home builds; - Build more social housing to at least Silver Level+, with at least 25% to Gold Level Livable Design; increase existing supports for community housing providers to encourage expansion of the community housing sector; - 3.
-Reform existing tenancy laws to provide tenants with disability with the prima facie right to modify their rental property to meet their accessibility requirements; - 4.
-Reform existing tenancy laws to remove no ground evictions; - 5.
-Reform existing tenancy laws to prevent unsubstantiated rent increases; - 6.
-Modify NSW strata laws to prevent body corporates from refusing disability-related accessibility modifications.
+- 1. Implement the minimum accessibility standards in the National Construction Code at a state level across all new home builds. - 2.
+Build more social housing to at least Silver Level+, with at least 25% to Gold Level Livable Design; increase existing supports for community housing providers to encourage expansion of the community housing sector - 3.
+Reform existing tenancy laws to provide tenants with disability with the prima facie right to modify their rental property to meet their accessibility requirements - 4.
+Reform existing tenancy laws to remove no ground evictions - 5.
+Reform existing tenancy laws to prevent unsubstantiated rent increases - 6.
+Modify NSW strata laws to prevent body corporates from refusing disability-related accessibility modifications